 Company-provided electronic and/or computer technologies, including e-mail, voice mail, cellular telephones, computers, computer networks, software, access to the Internet, or other electronic services are the property of the Company.
-Personal use of the Company-provided phone system, e-mail, Internet access, and voice mail during non-working time is acceptable provided that it is not used for a discriminatory or otherwise illegal purpose and provided that it does not negatively interfere with employee production.
-Employees must not use the Company's computers, networks, or network links to Internet services during working time to conduct certain personal activities such as, for example, operating a part-time business, or sending chain-letter messages.
+Occasional personal use of the phone system, e-mail, the Internet, and voice mail is acceptable provided that the use is appropriate and lawful.
+Employees must not use the Company's computers, networks, or network links to external Internet services to conduct non-Waste Management activities such as operating a part-time business, sending chain-letter messages, or engaging in personal political activities.